czue/pegasus-docs/getting-started.md

 Once the command runs a new folder with your project's name will be created.

+**The remaining instructions are for non-Docker development.
+For instructions on getting set up with Docker see the [Docker docs](/docker/).**

 ## Enter the project directory

 ```